October 11, 2023 | 8 min read

 If you’ve made personal super contributions, you may be eligible to claim them as a tax deduction which may reduce your taxable income.

 Salary sacrifice contributions, which are arranged with your employer and made before tax is deducted from your salary, may also reduce your taxable income.
+However, you cannot claim a tax deduction on the salary sacrifice contributions.

 Is it better to salary sacrifice super or claim a tax deduction?

-Bottom line: super is harder than it probably should be—but better than you probably think.
+Super is harder than it probably should be—but better than you probably think.
 There can be a range of tax savings, structured long-term investing and regular contributions, which can make it a powerful engine for assisting with an anxiety-free retirement.
 Talking to a financial adviser can make it a lot easier.